Bayesian Active Learning for Bayesian Model Updating: the Art of Acquisition Functions and Beyond: Developments of Acquisition Functions

 , which admits a closed-form expression, and thus its global maximum point can be efficiently identified by e.g., Particle Swarm Optimization (PSO) and Genetic Algorithm (GA).
 This newly obtained training point is the location at which the prediction of the posterior density has the largest uncertainty, and is also the point of which the prediction uncertainty contributes the most to the upper bound $\overline{\sigma }_{Z,N}^{2}$, as indicated by Eq. \eqref{eq:UppBoundVarZ}.
+It is believed that, by updating the GP model, the prediction uncertainties associated with the posterior can be reduced to a great extent.

-The second acquisition function, inspired by the \textbf{PVC function} for vanilla BQ, is formulated as:
+The second acquisition function, inspired by the \textbf{PVC function} for vanilla BQ \cite{wei2020adaptive}, is formulated as: